brianbuie/mern-starter/README.md

 `git clone git@github.com:brianbuie/mern-starter.git "New Project" && cd "New Project" && yarn install && yarn new-project`

-This will clone the repo, install dependencies, remove the git repo, remove the NEW-PROJECT.js script, and remove the "new-project" script entry in package.json
+This will clone the repo, install dependencies, remove the git repo, remove the NEW-PROJECT.js script, and remove all evidence in package.json

 ## TODO